chhopsky/twine2plural/README.md

 How to use:
 1. Build your twine the way you normally would.
 Use a tag for the speaker of a particular passage.
 2. Export it using the Publish button or View Proofing Copy button.
 Proofing copies are faster.
-3. Run the program from the command line, and it give it an argument of the file you just saved.
+3. Run the program from the command line, and it give it an argument of the file you just saved (or just drag the html file onto the .exe)

 `twine2plural.exe test.html`